tetteis/inventory-project/README.md

 This is an **Inventory App** app.

-It's a web app that allows you to store the inventory of a certain store.
+A web app that allows you to store the inventory of a certain store.

 For example: